Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 ~~~~~

 ### Early return statement

-Prefer early return condition rather than collecting indentations.
+Use an early return condition rather than collect indentations.

-Better write like this:
+Write like this:

 ~~~~~{.cpp}
 Standard_Integer ComputeSumm (const Standard_Integer* theArray,